Interpretable Computer Vision Models through Adversarial Training: Unveiling the Robustness-Interpretability Connection: Results

 Accuracies of the models are systemized in Table~\ref{Tab:cifar10_table}.
 The standard model has the highest accuracy on natural examples, but the lower accuracy on adversarial examples.
 On the other hand, the robust model has balanced accuracies on standard input as well as on adversaries.
 Our next task is to analyze the correlation between models' robustness and interpretability using the methods from section \ref{methods}.

 \paragraph{Integrated Gradients} Utilizing the Integrated Gradient method we produce the attributions in Fig.~\ref{fig:cifar10_intgrads_shap_short}.
 The robust model's explanations are smoother than the standard model ones.
 We note that the robust model focuses on specific parts of the object, and the regions contributing positively to the prediction are not scattered - the body of the horse, the branch of the tree, and the body of the bird.
 The analysis of the CIFAR-10 model is a challenging task because of the size of the input images.
 Despite that, we report the significant difference between the explanations of the two types of models.
 More examples are presented in Fig.~\ref{fig:cifar10_intgrads}, where we determine that the distinctive regions in most of them have a positive impact on the prediction of the robust model. \paragraph{SHAP} The SHAP technique accomplishes plots similar to those in the prior method.
 However, the feature-importance heat maps are smoother than the Integrated Gradient method.
 Robust model explanations are based on distinctive regions - the body and the tire of the car; the head, the tail, and the legs of the horse; the outlines of the frog.
-On the contrary, the standard model decisions are inexplainable because we state the spread of pixels with high and low values.
+On the contrary, the standard model decisions are inexplainable - the high and low SHAP values are spread over the image, which means that we have not distinctive region important for the classification.
 Moreover, the robust model's wrong predictions can be explained - if we consider some examples from Fig.~\ref{fig:cifar10_shap} - B2, C3, we notice that the model is concentrating on regions that are not part of the object of attention and it is the reason for the wrong prediction. \paragraph{Class Specific Image Generation} The generated images by the models are placed in Fig.~\ref{fig:cifar10_climgen}.
 The robust model generates almost complete objects.
 Their colors are natural and the images resemble real objects.
 On the other hand, the standard model fails to accomplish the task of painting features for the specific class in the image.
 After extensive examination of the examples, we note that the robust model includes distinctive features unique to the class.
 To prove that these visualizations are proximate to real ones in the feature space, we apply the FID score - Table~\ref{Tab:cifar10_fid}.
 It confirms that the set of generated images by the robust model is closer to the set of natural images than the standard-generated ones.